-Senate Committee Highlights.
-Overall, the FY2003 Senate bill, as reported by the Senate Appropriations Committee July 22, 2002, would provide program level discretionary appropriations of \$136.8 billion for L-HHS-ED programs.
+Senate Highlights.
+Overall, the FY2003 Senate bill, as passed, but prior to the across-the-board offset, would provide program level discretionary appropriations of \$140.8 billion for L-HHS-ED programs.
 The comparable amount requested by the President is \$130.7 billion; the FY2002 amount was \$128.1 billion.

-- For DOL programs, the Senate bill would provide \$0.7 billion more than the FY2003 request for WIA programs.
-Overall, the Senate bill would provide \$12.4 billion in discretionary appropriations for DOL, \$0.9 billion more than requested and \$0.4 billion more than the FY2002 amount. - For DHHS programs, the Senate bill would provide NIH with an increase of \$3.7 billion, the same as requested in the FY2003 budget.
-The bill would provide \$243 million more than the request for Health Professions; \$161 million more for Ryan White AIDS Programs; \$620 million more for the CDC; \$300 million more for LIHEAP; and \$202 million more for Head Start.
-The Community Access Program would be funded at \$120 million, the same as in FY2002; no funds were requested.
-Overall, the Senate bill would provide \$61.6 billion in discretionary appropriations for DHHS, \$2.1 billion more than requested and \$4.7 billion more than the FY2002 amount. - For ED programs, the Senate bill would provide \$500 million more than the FY2003 request for Title I Part A Grants.
-A Struggling Schools Improvement Grants Initiative would receive first year funding of \$100 million; no funds are requested.
-The Senate bill would provide \$250 million more than the FY2003 request for Teacher Quality; \$792 million more for FIE programs; and \$317 million more for Pell Grants.
+- For DOL programs, the Senate bill would provide \$80 million for the WIA Migrant and Seasonal Farmworker Program; the FY2003 request is for zero funding.
+Overall, the Senate bill would provide \$11.8 billion in discretionary appropriations for DOL, \$0.1 billion more than requested but \$0.2 billion less than the FY2002 amount. - For HHS programs, the Senate bill would provide NIH with an increase of \$3.7 billion, the same as requested in the FY2003 budget.
+The bill would provide \$399 million more than the request for Health Professions; \$115 million more for Ryan White AIDS Programs; \$344 million more for the CDC; and a net increase of

+\$300 million for the LIHEAP programs.
+The Community Access Program would be funded at \$120 million, the same as in FY2002; no funds are requested.
+Overall, the Senate bill would provide \$61.6 billion in discretionary appropriations for HHS, \$2.1 billion more than requested and \$4.7 billion more than the FY2002 amount.

+- For ED programs, the Senate bill would provide a new FY2003 program of \$5.0 billion for Innovative Education under Title I Part A Grants; no funds are requested.
+IDEA Part B Grants to States would be funded at \$10.0 billion, \$1.5 billion more than requested and \$2.5 billion more than in FY2002.
+The Senate bill would not go along with the \$100 million request for Charter School Facilities, but it would provide \$175 million for Rural Education for which no funds are requested.
+FIE programs would receive \$642 million more than requested, and Pell Grants would be funded at \$317 million more than the request.
 The maximum award under Pell Grants would be increased to \$4,100, an amount that is \$100 more than requested or provided in FY2002.
-The Senate bill would not support the President's proposal to unify the mandatory part of federal student aid program administration, and would provide no funds for Charter School Facilities.
-Rural Education would be funded at \$175 million; no funds are requested.
-Overall, the Senate bill would provide \$53.2 billion in discretionary appropriations for ED, \$2.9 billion more than requested and \$3.3 billion more than the FY2002 amount. - For related agencies, the Senate bill would provide appropriations at approximately the level requested by the President for FY2003, except that a 2-year advance appropriation of \$380 million would be provided for the CPB.
-Overall, the Senate bill would provide \$9.7 billion in discretionary appropriations, \$0.4 billion more than the request and \$0.5 billion more than the FY2002 amount.
+The Senate bill would not support the President's proposal to unify the mandatory part of federal student aid program administration.
+Overall, the Senate bill would provide \$58.2 billion in discretionary appropriations for ED, \$7.9 billion more than requested and \$8.3 billion more than the FY2002 amount. - For related agencies, the Senate bill would provide appropriations at approximately the level requested by the President for FY2003, except that a 2-year advance appropriation of \$395 million would be provided for the CPB.
+Overall, the Senate bill would provide \$9.6 billion in discretionary appropriations, \$0.3 billion more than the request and \$0.4 billion more than the FY2002 amount.